 The priority for the Business Improvement District this year is the design of an improved streetscape.
 Our goal is to create a better environment for visitors, consumers and new businesses.
-To learn more about the process and how you can get involved, visit the Streetscape Improvement Project page.
+To learn more about the process and how you can get involved, visit the Public Improvements Project page.

 Upcoming Events & Meetings